vijanipiyawardana/Data_Structures_and_Algorithms/data_structures/README.md

     - iterate through the strings, check the letters are matching or not.
 - Palindrome Problem: [`Exercise3.java`](java/arrays/Exercise3.java) [`Example3.java`](java/arrays/Example3.java)
     - A palindrome is a string that reads the same forward and backward.
 Ex: radar
+    - take 2 pointers as forward index and backward index
+    - iterate while forward index is less than backward index
+    - if value in forward index is not equal to value in backward index, return false
+    - increment forward index and decement backward index
+    - after iteration, return true
 - Integer Reversion Exercise: [`Exercise4.java`](java/arrays/Exercise1.java) [`Example4.java`](java/arrays/Example1.java)